apollographql/docs-examples/apollo-server/v3/integration-testing/README.md

 </a>

-Note that to run tests within CodeSandbox you will need to first fork the sandbox, then open a new terminal and run `yarn test`.
+Note that to run tests within CodeSandbox you will need to first fork the sandbox, then open a new terminal and run `npm test`.